zoranjuras/MineSweeper/README.md

-# Minesweeper (v1.1.0)
+# Minesweeper (v1.4.0)

-A simple Java Swing implementation of the classic Minesweeper game.
+A modern Java Swing implementation of the classic Minesweeper game.
-Version 1.1.0 introduces internal code refactoring for better readability and maintainability.
+Version 1.1.0 focuses on internal code improvements and stability updates, preparing the project for future modularization and cleaner architecture.

 ## How to Run